Are you considering running A/B tests this holiday season?

-A possible loss in the short run may generate bigger wins in the long run, by revealing important insights about how your consumers think and behave at during periods of high urgency (like the holidays).
+A possible loss in the short term may generate bigger wins in the long run, by revealing important insights about how your consumers think and behave during periods of high urgency (like the holidays).

 As far as operational risk goes, many platforms, including Optimizely, have a visual editor that allows you to create your own variations without touching your site’s code―as long as the changes are simple and don’t change the functionality of the page.